crycriM/perp-bot/README.md

 5. emits `ExecIntent`s (quote specs via `QuoteSpec`, target-inventory corrections, emergency flattens) — OPMS owns how they execute

+The execution body is deliberately swappable, with two implementations of the same role:

+- **Legacy — `dex_executor`, service + API (status quo).** A standalone
+  FastAPI service (port 8000) that owns the venue adapters and a REST/WS surface (`/api/v1/intents`, `/ws/md/...`, `/ws/fills/...`).
+The keeper talks to it over HTTP/WS through `perp_bot.opms_client.OpmsClient`.
+This is what the live keeper loop is pointed at today, and the only path wired end-to-end so far.
+- **Migration target — `hb-enhanced-opms`, HB-backed Python package.** Not a
+  service: a regular Python package (conda env, since Hummingbot is not on PyPI) whose `PerpMMController` hosts an *unmodified* `Keeper` in-process each Hummingbot control cycle. `InProcessClient` (`opms.controllers.generic.perp_mm_bridge`) duck-types `OpmsClient`'s callback/query surface and is fed directly from Hummingbot's candles and positions; the controller translates the keeper's `ExecIntent`s into Hummingbot executor actions (active-cancel / passive-aggressive).
+No REST hop, no service process.

-The execution body is deliberately swappable: `dex_executor` is the current production OPMS, and `hb-enhanced-opms` is its Hummingbot-based companion — controllers and active-cancel / passive-aggressive executors running in-process.
-Both speak the same intent, fill, and position wire contract, so perp-bot is agnostic about which one executes a pair.
-For the live keeper loop today, point at `dex_executor`; the Hummingbot path is the migration target.
+Both execute the same `Keeper` and share the intent/fill/position contract, so perp-bot is agnostic about which one handles a pair.
+Decision-log parity (`replay_decision_log.py` + `diff_decision_logs.py`) is the gate that keeps the two paths byte-identical: an `InProcessClient`-driven keeper must produce the same decision records as a bare keeper given the same inputs.
+Until the HB path is wired end-to-end, live runs use `dex_executor`.

 ## The strategy, in brief